omgnetwork/android-sdk/README.md

     * `isLastPage` is a bool indicating if the page received is the last page

 ## QR Codes
-This SDK offers the possibility to generate request Typically these actions should be done through the generation and scan of QR codes.
+This SDK offers the possibility to generate and consume transaction requests.
+Typically these actions should be done through the generation and scan of QR codes.

 ### Generation
 To generate a new transaction request you can call: